-The Direct Deposit Authorization page becomes available online for FRS members once they have applied for monthly benefits or three months before exiting DROP.
-If your direct deposit authorization is not submitted before your name is added to the retired payroll, then a Direct Deposit Authorization, Form DFS-A1-26R, will be mailed to you.
-This form can also be printed from the Retirees page of the division's website, www.frs.myflorida.com.
-Mail your completed form to the address above.
-Direct deposit of your retirement benefit begins approximately four to six weeks after the Department of Financial Services receives the completed form.
+To authorize direct deposit in time for your first monthly benefit, log in to your FRS Online account after you receive acknowledgement of your service retirement application without DROP, after you receive your DROP termination packet, or any time after you begin receiving monthly benefits.
+If your direct deposit authorization is not submitted before your name is added to the retired payroll, your monthly benefit will be mailed.

 Note: Employees of state agencies (excluding universities) who use direct deposit for their salary will automatically receive their monthly retirement benefits by direct deposit to the same account when they retire.
 Any retroactive payments will be sent as a check to the address on file for the member.
 State employees do not need to complete a form to continue their direct deposit to the same account.

 If you subsequently change your account number, or change your bank or other financial institution, you may use FRS Online to make the necessary changes.
-You may also use Form DFS-A1-26R, available from the division's website, or contact the Division of Retirement to request a form (see contact information on Page 3).
-Submit the completed form to the Direct Deposit Section of the Department of Financial Services.

-After the Direct Deposit Authorization Form is submitted via FRS Online or by paper form, direct deposit ends for your old account and begins for your new account as soon as possible.
-During this interim period, the division may mail a check to your current mailing address on record; make sure the division has your current mailing address.
+After the direct deposit authorization is submitted via FRS Online and processed, direct deposit ends for your old account and begins for your new account as soon as possible.
+During this interim period, the division may mail a check to your mailing address on file at the division.
+Please make sure the division always has your current mailing address.